PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

 During default Image type configuration, the notification is prompted as error: <br>
 _By default, all images settings are already installed in your store.
 Do not delete them, you will need it!_

+After setting up the Image type configuration, the UI prompts the warning notification: <br>
+_After modification, do not forget to regenerate thumbnails_

 There are the following input text fields, that can be set:

 - **Name for the image type**  - this is a required field, that describes the main name of the image type.
 The image type name should be used with underscores and hyphens only.
 Fore example, that could be _small_custom_, _large_, _custom-modified_small_.
 By default this input text field is empty.
 Tooltip: Letters, underscores and hyphens only (e.g. "small_custom", "cart_medium", "large", "thickbox_extra-large").